-This weekend we are making four Prisoner of War collections completely FREE to browse, from Saturday the 13th to Monday the 15th of August 2016, to mark the Japanese Surrender.
-Few records, however, exist for female Far East Prisoners of War.
-One of the most famous of these is Dame Margot Turner, who later rose to become Director of the Army Nursing Services in 1964 and Colonel Commandant of the Queen Alexandra’s Royal Army Nursing Corps (QARANC) in 1969, not to mention a Dame.
+Few records exist for female Far East Prisoners of War, however, one of the most famous of these is Dame Margot Turner, who later rose to become Director of the Army Nursing Services in 1964 and Colonel Commandant of the Queen Alexandra’s Royal Army Nursing Corps (QARANC) in 1969, not to mention a Dame.
 But that was a long way in the future as World War Two dawned, and Margot would escape death several times first.

 Having trained as a nurse because she loved people, then joined QARANC (attracted by the striking red capes), Margot pleaded to be placed abroad, and got her wish when she was posted to India in 1938.
 Very soon war broke out, and she was transferred to Malaya, before fleeing to Singapore in front of the Japanese invaders (she famously hid under a billiard table with another nurse and a bottle of brandy from the medicine cupboard when the bombing got bad).